yeeharin/OfficeDocs-SkypeForBusiness/Teams/interpreter-agent-teams.md

 **APPLIES TO:** ![Image of a checkmark for yes](/office/media/icons/success-teams.png) Meetings ![Image of a x for no](/office/media/icons/cancel-teams.png) Webinars ![Image of a x for no](/office/media/icons/cancel-teams.png) Town halls

-> [!IMPORTANT]
-> This feature is currently in Teams Public preview.
->
-> Features in preview might not be complete and could undergo changes before becoming available in the public release.
-They're provided for evaluation and exploration purposes only.

 Interpreter agent acts as a translator in Microsoft Teams meetings, allowing participants with a Microsoft 365 Copilot license to listen to the meeting in their chosen language.
 Interpreter listens to the spoken language in the meeting and translates it into another language in real-time, allowing participants who speak different languages to understand each other and collaborate effectively.
-To represent their voices, participants can choose to have Interpreter simulate their own voice when translating to others or select one of the following preset automated voices:  Voice 1 (female), Voice 2 (male), Voice 3 (neutral).
+To represent their voices, participants can choose to have Interpreter **simulate their own voice** when translating to others or select one of the following **preset automated voices**:  Ava (female), Andrew (male), Fable Turbo (neutral).
+If an automated voice is selected, **Ava is the default.**

-As an admin, you can control whether your organization can use Interpreter and select the default setting for voice representation.
+As an admin, you can control whether your organization can use Interpreter and select the default voice option for how users' speech is heard by others.

 To learn more about the Interpreter experience in meetings, see [Interpreter in Microsoft Teams meetings](https://support.microsoft.com/office/interpreter-in-microsoft-teams-meetings-c7efe2bb-535d-42ab-a5c4-d2d91619b46d).

 ## Supported languages

-Interpreter supports the following languages for speaking and listening: Chinese (Mandarin), English, French, German, Italian, Japanese, Korean, Portuguese (Brazil), Spanish.
+Interpreter supports the following languages for speaking and listening: Chinese (Mandarin), English, French, German, Italian, Japanese, Korean, Portuguese, Spanish.

-## Prerequisites and licensing for Public preview
+## Prerequisites and licensing

 The following list contains the prerequisites for users to access Interpreter in Teams meetings.
 Users must meet all the following requirements:

-> [!NOTE]
+> [!IMPORTANT]
-> We'll update the licensing requirements for General availability.
-Check back soon for updates.
+> Interpreter agent is available as part of the Microsoft 365 Copilot license. **A Microsoft M365 license are required** to listen to others’ speech through the Interpreter agent.
+To get access to Microsoft 365 Copilot, contact your IT admin.

 - An eligible *Microsoft 365* base license.
   - For the list of eligible base licenses, see [Understand licensing requirements for Microsoft 365 Copilot](/copilot/microsoft-365/microsoft-365-copilot-licensing).